 PI: Armin Zebisch

 Focus: Myeloid leukemias are devastating hematologic cancers with a dismal prognosis in affected patients.
-Our research group aims to delineate the molecular basis of myeloid leukemia development and use this knowledge to design novel treatment approaches.
-We are especially interested in the role of RAS-oncogenes, which are an essential component of many intracellular signal transduction cascades.
-They are potent drivers of leukemia development and are frequently mutated in human myeloid leukemia patients.
+In the experimental-translational part of our work, we aim to delineate the molecular basis of myeloid leukemia development and use this knowledge to design novel treatment approaches.
+We are especially interested in the role of RAS-oncogenes, an essential component of many intracellular signal transduction cascades.
+They are potent drivers of leukemia development and frequently mutated in human myeloid leukemia patients.
+In an additional part of our work, we run a large leukemia biobank, where we collect and archive high-quality specimens of patients with myeloid leukemias.
+These samples are then used for our experimental-translational research and shared in national and international cooperations.
+Finally, we perform clinical trials on myeloid leukemias and aim to bridge preclinical knowledge into the development of novel treatment approaches.

-Network: Our international research group is located at the Division of Pharmacology, the Center for Medical Research (ZMF), and the Division of Hematology.
+Network: We are located at the Division of Hematology, the Division of Pharmacology, and the Center for Medical Research (ZMF) for the experimental-translational part of our research.
 This setting enables direct interaction with both basic and clinical scientists.
 Moreover, the team actively collaborates with renowned national and international experts.
-Our research covers the whole spectrum of preclinical leukemia research, including studies in genetically engineered leukemia mouse models and leukemic cell lines, where we perform cutting-edge techniques, such as CRISPR/Cas9 genome editing.
-Finally, our research also provides a strong translational aspect, as we extend our work to primary human leukemia patient specimens.
+Our research covers the whole spectrum of preclinical and clinical leukemia research, including studies in genetically engineered leukemia mouse models and leukemic cell lines, where we perform cutting-edge techniques, such as CRISPR/Cas9 genome editing.
+Importantly, our research also provides a strong translational aspect as we extend our work to primary human leukemia patient specimens.
+Another focus of our group is leukemia biobanking, where we collect and archive high-quality patient specimens of myeloid leukemias.
+Therefore, we are closely connected to the Med Uni Graz Biobank.
+Finally, we perform clinical trials on myeloid leukemias at the Division of Hematology and benefit from the clinical trial infrastructure at this department.
+We are also collaborating with national and international partners from academic study groups and the pharmaceutical industry.